gonzaloan/crack-your-interview/README.md

 3. Make your changes and commit them with descriptive messages:
 ```
-git commit -m "Add new section on design patterns"
+git commit -m "feat: Add new section on design patterns"
 ```

 4. Push your changes to your forked repository: